 The prospect of replacing your first broken string can be daunting, but with a little bit of practice and the right instructions, it's pretty straightforward.
 There is a string chart mounted inside your harp's soundbox (or you can download one from this page) and our PDF guide to Replacing Harp Strings has detailed instructions and diagrams for each different type of string.
 Please contact us before deviating from the string chart.
 And remember not to remove all the strings at once, as your harp is primarily held together by string tension!

 Replacing nylon monofilament and gut strings requires a special knot known as the harper's knot.
 If you're struggling to learn it from the diagrams in the guide, the videos below might be helpful.
+You can re-use the leather washers and splines from your old strings, but if you've lost them, we have a replacement pack available here.

 When to replace strings: